Close

 Depolymerization of styrene.
 INEOS Styrolution has already made a breakthrough for chemical recycling by depolymerizing polystyrene waste: laboratory scale production of new polystyrene based on recycled styrene monomers.
 For example, old yoghurt jars can be reused half in new products.
 This happens at the site of Styrolution in Antwerp, the largest polystyrene installation in Europe.
 Soon a partnership will be entered into with waste processing company INDAVER whereby polystyrene waste will be recycled into pure styrene monomers.
 Already in 2022, a demo plant will be operational that will be able to recycle 15,000 tons.
 This project fits in Styrolution’s efforts to make plastic products based on waste or renewable raw materials.

-• 29.
-Is there a demand for the products of Project ONE?
+• Is there a demand for ethylene?

 The market forecasts an average annual growth in demand for ethylene of 4% over the next five years.
 According to IHS Market forecasts, ethylene will be imported into Europe for the next 5 years.